 - Please click here to see our high-profile guest speakers for this academic year.

-- Investors in Careers is a quality standard for the management of careers education, information, advice and guidance (CEIAG).
+- The Quality in careers standard is a quality standard for the management of careers education, information, advice and guidance (CEIAG).

 - This is one of the highest accolades an organisation can receive for excellence in their area of work and it is definitely something we are very proud of.